Adam and Jenn O'Neal Adam and Jenn O'Neal

 We spent so long, lovingly making each of these products on a small scale, by hand.
 It’s truly been a labor of love brining these lavender products to market and was a huge undertaking.
 I had no idea what we were getting ourselves into when we decided to expand out our lavender product offering beyond essential oil and hydrosol.
 Whooowee!

 This year, we expanded our lavender products to include: lavender sugar, salve, bath salts, wreaths, and sachets.
 They’ve been really popular so far and I’m excited to be adding even more new items next year.
-I’m especially excited about the gorgeous locally made soy candles made for us by Angela at Sugarlane Soap Co.
+I’m especially excited about our lavender candles!
 They’re absolutely incredible!
 They burn clean, have an amazing fragrance and burn for a really long time.

 We’re thankful for the help of our amazing friend Keelia from K Henri Design for creating our packaging and also to Dani at Sugar Hill Photography for the wonderful product images.
 We couldn't have done any of these without these terrific gals.